 I am a graduate of the University of Illinois at Chicago where I received my Bachelor of Science in Neuroscience with a minor in History with Honors.
+I am currently in my last year of medical school at Midwestern University.
 I started tutoring students in high school and continued during college.
 While I tutor a variety of topics, I especially enjoy teaching science and math.
-My teaching philosophy is all about engaging interest in the topic the student is learning by tailoring each lesson specific to each students’ needs.
+My teaching philosophy is all about engaging interest in the topic the student is learning by tailoring each lesson specific to each students' needs.
 I believe in supporting students while also simultaneously challenging them are key to their success.
-In order to for a student to demonstrate improvement and growth, I find it is important to build a tutoring session around the students’ needs and weaknesses.
+In order to for a student to demonstrate improvement and growth, I find it is important to build a tutoring session around the students' needs and weaknesses.
 Given that, I am confident in my ability to provide the proper skill-set for my students to succeed.

 In my spare time, I love reading, hot yoga, Bollywood dancing, and spending time with my friends and family.